deleteman/lfpr/readme.md

     DocumentRoot "<path to the public folder>""
     ServerName lfpr.local.com
     SetEnv makiavelo_env "development"

    <Directory "<path to the public folder>">
       AllowOverride All
   </Directory>
 </VirtualHost>
 ```
-5.1 If you're using Apache 2.4+ then you should add one more line after "AlloOverride All": Require all granted
+7.1 If you're using Apache 2.4+ then you should add one more line after AllowOverride All: `Require all granted`
+8. Make sure you have mod_rewrite enabled - `sudo a2enmod rewrite`
-6. Add an entry to your hosts file, so that the virtual host will work.
+9. Add an entry to your hosts file, so that the virtual host will work.
-7. Make sure the /tmp folder inside the project is writable by  Apache (if in doubt, give it a 777)
+10. Make sure the /tmp folder inside the project is writable by Apache (if in doubt, give it a 777)
-8. ????
+11. ????
-9. Profit!
+12. Profit!